Last verified: 17 days ago

 What the Science Says

-Phytase is a digestive enzyme that breaks down phytic acid (phytate), a compound found in grains, legumes, and seeds that blocks the absorption of minerals like zinc, iron, and phosphorus.
-In a small clinical trial in young Gambian children, adding phytase to a nutrient supplement more than doubled the amount of zinc absorbed from a millet-based meal.
-The vast majority of research on phytase comes from poultry and livestock studies, where it consistently improves phosphorus, calcium, and amino acid availability in feed.
+Phytase is a digestive enzyme that breaks down phytic acid (phytate), an antinutrient found in grains, legumes, and seeds that binds to minerals and blocks their absorption.
+In a randomized controlled trial in young Gambian children, adding phytase to a nutrient supplement more than doubled the amount of zinc absorbed from a millet-based meal.
+It is most studied in the context of infant and child nutrition, where phytate-rich complementary foods can limit mineral uptake.

 What It Doesn't Do